oliver0524/JvbProject0/src/readme.md

   - **Exit** (exit from the application)

 # JUnit
+ - JUnit test can be executed by running the HotelServiceTest.java class
- - Several testing scenarios are set up to test the app functionality:
+ - Several testing scenarios are set up to test the app functionality :
    - Verify that hotel service is empty when first created
    - The happy path (Test if the "happy path" is working and not throwing exceptions)
+   - Verify that an Exception is thrown when hotel name is empty
+   - Verify that an Exception is thrown when hotel features are empty
+   - Verify that an Exception is thrown when hotel price =< than 0
+   - Verify that an Exception is thrown if an invalid action command is provided
+   - Verify than an appropriate messaging is displayed when invalid hotel name is requested through the search function

 # Logging
 - Results of the main actions are logged in the logfile.log with the append flag turned on.